PouryaTarimoradi/OpenCV-FaceRecognition/README.md

-# OpenCV-Reflection
+# Computer Vision Projects with OpenCV

 A collection of OpenCV projects demonstrating various computer vision concepts with Logitech and Py cameras feeds

 ## Overview

-This repository is a collection of OpenCV projects demonstrating various computer vision concepts.
+This repository hosts multiple computer vision projects, each exploring different aspects and techniques in image processing and analysis.
 Each project is contained in its own directory with specific code and documentation.

 ## Projects